-Policy C10.4: Require that all new commercial and residential subdivision developments provide open space areas on-site for passive or active recreation or contribute fees for public development of such uses.
-Consistent : The Specific Plan's Park Plan includes a publicly accessible neighborhood park and the dedication of approximately 45 acres of open space hillside land.
-Objective C11: Coordinating the management of parks and recreation efforts throughout the City Consistent : The publicly accessible neighborhood park, will be operated and maintained by the City of Sierra Madre, LMD, or similar public Maintenance Assessment District.
-Policy C11.2: Maintain and update a maintenance and repair plan for existing and future City facilities.
+Consistent: The Specific Plan's Park Plan includes a publicly accessible neighborhood park and the dedication of approximately 45 acres of open space hillside land.
+Consistent: The publicly accessible neighborhood park, will be operated and maintained by the City of Sierra Madre, LMD, or similar public Maintenance Assessment District.
 Consistent : The publicly accessible neighborhood park, will be operated and maintained by the City of Sierra Madre, LMD, or similar public Maintenance Assessment District.
-5. Transit Services Objective C30: Improving traffic safety.
 Consistent: The Specific Plan includes a Mobility Plan which provides for a circulation system utilizing private vehicular and non-vehicular modes of transportation in a system of public roadways and pedestrian pathways, which seeks to implement street sections that create a safe and pleasant small neighborhood environment through landscaped parkways, and pedestrian pathways incorporated into the Plan area as shown on the Specific Plan's Paving and Pedestrian Plan.
-Policy C30.3: Maintain safety and efficient circulation without impacting the village atmosphere.
 Consistent: The Specific Plan includes a Mobility Plan which seeks to implement street sections that create a safe and pleasant small neighborhood environment through landscaped parkways, and pedestrian pathways incorporated into portions of the Plan area as shown on the Specific Plan's Paving and Pedestrian Plan.
-6. Public Services Objective C31: Providing adequate water, wastewater/sewer, storm drainage, electrical, and telecommunications systems to meet the demands of new and existing development.
 Consistent: The Specific Plan's Infrastructure Plan addresses the Plan area's proposed drainage and water quality plan, wastewater service and dry utilities to meet the demand of the new development in the Plan area.
 The net-zero water usage helps ensure water demand is met for the new development.
 SEE MASTER RESPONSE 2.
-Policy C31.3: Require that new development be contingent upon the ability to be served by adequate sanitation collection and treatment, water, electrical and natural gas energy, telecommunication, storm drainage, and other supporting infrastructure.
 Consistent: Chapter 4 of the Specific Plan addresses Public Services and the Specific Plan's Infrastructure Plan addresses the Plan area's proposed drainage and water quality plan, water service, wastewater service and dry utilities to meet the demand of the new development in the Plan area.
-Policy C31.5: Require that new development capture for percolation on site the maximum practical amount of storm water.
 Consistent: The Specific Plan has identified three drainage areas within the Plan area and proposed infrastructure improvements would include the installation of proposed storm drains and catch basins which would flow into a proposed underground retention storage gallery in the southern portion of the Plan area.